Enoch79/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- adding the two numbers stored in the environment variable
+printing the result of the addition of 128 with the value stored in the environment